JaniDipti/SQL_Project/Retail_Sales/README.md

 -- ORDER BY 1, 3 DESC

--- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales
+To find the top 5 customers based on the highest total sales

 SELECT
     customer_id,